schmettow/New_Stats/docs/Generalized_Linear_Models.md

 1. The random component follows a Poisson distribution.
 1. Variance of randomness increases linearly with the mean.

 The link function is the logarithm, as it transforms from the non-negative range of numbers to real numbers.
 For a start, we have a look at a Poisson GMM.
-Recall the smart smurfer game  from section [Poisson].
+Recall the smart smurfer game  from section \@ref(poisson-dist).
 Imagine that in an advanced level of the game <!-- #99 -->, items are well hidden from the player and therefore extremely difficult to catch.
 To compensate for the decreased visibility of items, the level carries an abundance them.
 In fact, the goal of the designers is that visibility and abundance are so carefully balanced that, on average, a player finds three items.
 We simulate a data set for one player repeating the level 30 times and run our first Poisson model, which is a plain GMM.